Weakly Supervised Pneumonia Localization from Chest X-Rays Using Deep Neural Network and Grad-CAM Explanations: Introduction

 This study presents a unified framework for pneumonia classification and Grad-CAM based weakly supervised localization of pneumonia using chest X-rays.
 We benchmark seven different pre-trained model, such as ResNet-18\cite{He_2016_CVPR}, ResNet50\cite{He_2016_CVPR}, DenseNet121\cite{Huang_2017_CVPR}, EfficientNet-B0\cite{pmlr-v97-tan19a}, MobileNetV2\cite{Sandler_2018_CVPR}, MobileNetV3\cite{Howard_2019_ICCV}, and the transformer-based ViT-B16\cite{dosovitskiy2020vit}, under identical training conditions.
 This article highlights the potential of explainable and weakly supervised AI methods to narrow the gap between automated image interpretation and practical clinical decision-making.

-The main contributions of this paper are as follows: \begin{itemize} \item We evaluate Chest X-Rays dataset \cite{KERMANY2018} with strict patient level split to prevent the data leakage. \item We benchmarked six pretrained CNN and Vision Transformer backbones under identical training and evaluation settings. \item We integrated Grad-CAM and token activation visualization to produce radiologically meaningful heatmaps aligned with lung regions, offering interpretable AI insights for clinicians. \item We identified MobileNet-V2 as an optimal trade off between accuracy and computational cost, supporting realtime, edge and mobile health application. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \item We evaluate a Chest X-Rays dataset \cite{KERMANY2018} with strict patient level split to prevent the data leakage. \item We benchmark six pretrained CNN architectures and a Vision Transformer backbones under identical training and evaluation settings. \item We integrate Grad-CAM and token activation visualization to produce radiologically meaningful heatmaps aligned with lung regions, offering interpretable AI insights for clinicians. \item We identify MobileNet-V3 as an optimal trade off between accuracy and computational cost, supporting real-time, edge and mobile health application. \end{itemize}

 The remainder of the paper is organised as follows.
 Section 2 reviews previous studies on pneumonia detection, weakly supervised learning and the use of explainability in pneumonia localisation.
 Section 3 describes the methods and neural architectures employed in the experiments.
 Section 4 presents the experimental setup, datasets, and analysis of the results.
 Finally, Section 5 provides the conclusion and future work.